 The Stella Maris College Library is fully automated with a wide collection of the latest books, periodicals and CDs.
-There are 116673 books, 8178 journals (print and online) accessible to all members of the College community.
+There are 117221 books, 8559 journals (print and online) accessible to all members of the College community.
 The library subscribes to several magazines and 12 newspapers.
 The Open Access System provides reading and reference facilities for faculty and students.

 All the operations and services of the library have been automated with RFID (Radio Frequency Identification) technology.
 This is one of the latest technologies used in library theft detection systems and also eases circulation services and inventory control.
-Electronic databases like EBSCO, N-List, Indiastat.com are made available to the members of the library via the internet and the College's intranet.
+Electronic databases like EBSCO, N-List, Indiastat.com, Sage online journals and American Economic Review journals are made available to the members of the library via the internet and the College's intranet.
 The Library also hosts DSpace, a digital repository which provides access to syllabi, academic papers presented at national and international fora, question papers, course schedules, synopses of theses and other research-related documents with full text wherever possible.